Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri Performance Insights

-- The Tigers are outscoring opponents by 5.4 points per game with a +59 scoring differential overall.
-They put up 75.5 points per game (179th in college basketball) and allow 70.1 per contest (159th in college basketball).
+- The Tigers' +59 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 75.5 points per game (178th in college basketball) while giving up 70.1 per outing (159th in college basketball).

-- Missouri grabs 32.5 rebounds per game (327th in college basketball) while allowing 36.9 per contest to its opponents.
-It is outrebounded by 4.4 boards per game.
+- Missouri loses the rebound battle by 4.4 boards on average. it records 32.5 rebounds per game, which ranks 328th in college basketball, while its opponents pull down 36.9 per contest.

-- Missouri has committed 10.8 turnovers per game (92nd in college basketball play), 3.4 fewer than the 14.2 it forces on average (63rd in college basketball).
+- Missouri has had fewer turnovers than its opponents this season, committing 10.8 per game (91st in college basketball action) while forcing 14.2 (63rd in college basketball).

 Illinois Performance Insights

-- The Fighting Illini's +152 scoring differential (outscoring opponents by 15.2 points per game) is a result of putting up 79.4 points per game (85th in college basketball) while giving up 64.2 per outing (39th in college basketball).
+- The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
+They're putting up 79.4 points per game, 85th in college basketball, and are giving up 64.2 per contest to rank 41st in college basketball.

-- Illinois wins the rebound battle by an average of 10.9 boards.
-It collects 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9.
+- Illinois pulls down 44.8 rebounds per game (fifth in college basketball) while conceding 33.9 per outing to opponents.
+It outrebounds opponents by 10.9 boards per game.

-- Illinois loses the turnover battle by 3.0 per game, committing 12.3 (220th in college basketball) while its opponents average 9.3.
+- Illinois has lost the turnover battle on average this season, committing 12.3 per game (219th in college basketball) while forcing 9.3 (350th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.